yuuichi-fujioka/go-leveldbctl/README.md

 COMMANDS:
      init, i    Initialize a LevelDB
      walk, w    Walk in a LevelDB
-     keys, k    Serach all keys in a LevelDB put, p     Put a value into a LevelDB get, g     Gut a value from a LevelDB delete, d  Delete a value from a LevelDB
+     keys, k    Search all keys in a LevelDB put, p     Put a value into a LevelDB get, g     Gut a value from a LevelDB delete, d  Delete a value from a LevelDB